Northwest Career and Technical Academy: Program areas

 Each program area is dedicated a section of the school, including each having an assigned glass-walled "project room".
-The programs also have access to unique facilities, such as the TV studio for Media Communications, a garage for Mechanical Technology, a workshop for Construction Management, a kitchen for the Culinary Arts, along with a kindergarten for Early Childhood and Teacher Education students.
+The programs also have access to unique facilities, such as a garage for Mechanical Technology, a workshop for Construction Management, a kitchen for the Culinary Arts, along with a kindergarten for Teacher Education students.

 The new building received the international annual design award of the Council of Educational Facilities Planners International for 2008, the James D. MacConnell Award for outstanding new educational facilities.

 Academics and Atmosphere

 NWCTA was named a Magnet School of Distinction by the Magnet Schools of America in 2010 and 2011.
 The school's population is over 1900 and has a student/teacher ratio of 28/1.